ColsenSelk/Projects/webdogs/README.md

 when server.ts is running, open a new tab in your html browser and go to the address localhost:1337. the js and html files can be found in /NodejsWebAppTest/public.

-JavaScriptHtml.js was made by Colsen Selk.
+JavaScriptHtml.js was made by Colsen Selk, project formatted by Colsen Selk, project lead by Colsen Selk.